judeonuh/finalCapstone/README.md

 ## Updated Features
 * Task assignment.
-* Editing tasks, allowing user to mark as complete, reassign task or alter due date.
+* Editing tasks, allowing user to mark tasks as complete, reassign task or alter due date.
 * Generating task and user overview reports.
 * Readability improved by moving existing functionality from main body to a set of functions.
 * Comprehensive documentation.